payday-restoration/restoration-mod/README.md

 Skwuruhl: fixing stance modifiers and making spread work better.

-JimTheCookie: voicing the Vet Cop and Jackal.
+Major Pyatosin: voicing the Nation Guard, Murky Medic, Vet Cop and Jackal.

-Whurr: Helping create the Firestarter Day 3 edit.
+Whurr: Major heist edits.

+Ellie: Major heist edits and code contributions.

 test-1: adding the package loading system, updating the network code, expanding the options menu and fixing all the bugs we couldn't.